abbeygirl/nzedb/General-install-guide.md

 php register_globals off
 exif support (check the ini file).

-GD Imaging Library w/PHP integration
+### GD Imaging Library w/PHP integration

-PEAR
+### PEAR

-MySQL
+### MySQL
 max_allowed_packet=12582912
 group_concat_max_len=8192
 timezone set to php's

-Apache
+### Apache
 script timeout of at least 60 seconds
 mod_rewrite enabled
 .htaccess allow override on

-3rd Party API Keys (recommended to get your own api keys)
+### 3rd Party API Keys (recommended to get your own api keys)
 tmdb (signup @ http://api.themoviedb.org/2.1/)
 amazon (signup @ https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html)
 rottentomatoes (signup @ http://developer.rottentomatoes.com)

-Deep rar password inspection
+### Deep rar password inspection
 unrar version 3.9 or higher

-Thumbnailing and media info (if feep rar inspection is enabled)
+### Thumbnailing and media info (if deep rar inspection is enabled)
 ffmpeg
 mediainfo
+lame

-INSTALLATION
+## INSTALLATION
-there is an installer in \install\ try it first by creating your website,
+There is an installer in \install\ try it first by creating your website,
 copying the application files there, and browsing to http://yournewznabserver/install.

-refer to the list of requirements above if you encounter any errors during install, or the FAQ in the README
+Refer to the list of requirements above if you encounter any errors during install, or the FAQ in the README

-once installed activate only one or two groups to test with first (a.b.teevee is a good choice), this will save you time if it is not working correctly.
+Once installed activate only one or two groups to test with first (a.b.teevee is a good choice), this will save you time if it is not working correctly.

-run the update_binaries.php and update_releases.php scripts in \misc\update_scripts\ via command-line.
+Run the update_binaries.php and update_releases.php scripts in \misc\update_scripts\ via command-line.

-if updating was successful then you can continue to setup your site and configure the update scripts for auto-updating.
+If updating was successful then you can continue to setup your site and configure the update scripts for auto-updating.